-Our Approach to the Teaching of Phonics and Use of Reading Schemes We passionately believe that learning to read should be an exciting and meaningful experience.
-This means that children need to be taught to read through skilful teaching using methods appropriate to the child’s needs.
-At Thorney Island Community Primary School we have a structured approach to both the teaching of phonics and reading used throughout the school.
+At Thorney Island Primary School, we passionately believe that learning to read should be an exciting and meaningful experience.
+Phonics is an essential component of the teaching of early reading and we have a structured approach to both the teaching of phonics and reading throughout the school.

 Reading ages and comprehension skills are assessed regularly and if a child is considered to not be progressing, parents are informed and a range of intervention strategies are put into place with regular monitoring to check progress.